Back to School Plan

-We will have in-person classes starting on September 9, in addition to a hybrid-learning model that will enable classes to accommodate both remote and on-campus students or teachers.
+We are offering in-person classes in addition to a hybrid-learning model that will enable classes to accommodate both remote and on-campus students or teachers.
 A family may choose to utilize our virtual learning platform if necessary or by choice.
 For example, if a student needs to stay home because they are displaying cold symptoms, they will still be able to participate in classes remotely.

-Students, faculty, and staff will be required to wear masks throughout their day, as we have been advised that this is the best way to prevent the transmission of COVID-19.
+Students, faculty, and staff are required to wear masks throughout their day, as we have been advised that this is the best way to prevent the transmission of COVID-19.

-All community members will be required to complete a daily health assessment online before coming to campus.
+All community members are required to complete a daily health assessment online before coming to campus.

-Staggered times for entering and exiting the building.
-Students will enter through the door closest to their classroom.
+Staggered times for arrival and dismissal.
+Students enter the building through the door closest to their classroom.

 Community members will continually be reminded about proper hygiene which includes the frequent washing of hands and use of hand sanitizer.

-Parents will say goodbye to their children at the door.
-There will be no outside visitors, including parents, throughout the day.
+Parents will say goodbye to their children at the designated drop off points.
+There will be no outside visitors in the school, including parents, throughout the day.

-Classroom furniture will be set up to promote 6-foot social distancing.
+Classroom furniture is set up to promote 6-foot social distancing.

 COVID-19 Leadership Task Force Team